-The day that Tonia told me that I could not fulfill all her expectations, that was the day I realized I had unrealistic expectations.
-So, in order to avoid disappointment, I had to learn how to manage unrealistic expectations in my marriage.
+The day that Tonia told me that I could not fulfill all her expectations was the day I realized I had unrealistic expectations.
+So, to avoid disappointment, I had to learn how to manage unrealistic expectations in my marriage.
 Here are a few things I learned in the process.

 Clinging to Unrealistic Expectations

 I didn’t know why we were experiencing increasing disappointment in our relationship.
 Then, I realized I was clinging to unrealistic expectations.
 These unrealistic expectations were causing tension and a bit of relational misery.
 One way to be or remain miserable in your marriage or dating relationship is to continue to cling to unrealistic expectations.
 When we first got married, it seemed the relationship was all about romance.
 I thought I was her Prince Charming, and I assumed she would be my Princess.
 When I fell in love with Tonia, I absolutely loved her, but I think I was in love with the idea of being in love as well.

 Whispering sweet nothings to one another.

 This unrealistic view of love and relationships lasted a year or two after the wedding.
 Now, this is not to say marriage became boring or monotonous.
 It just moved from fantasy land to hard but enjoyable reality.
 It moved from living off love to building a strong marriage – resolving conflict, dealing with money issues, communication miscues, and so many other issues that bring a couple to earth.